Cheesy Eggs in a Hole

 PIN Cheesy Eggs in a Hole to try it later!

-Cheesy Eggs in a Hole are a riff on a favorite egg dish my mom made for me when I was a kid.
-I had the kind of mother who always sent her kids to school with a hot breakfast, even though she was cooking for twelve!
-Most of the time it was an easy-to-make hot cereal like oatmeal, but sometimes mom would cook things like pancakes or French toast.
-And when it was a very special breakfast, we’d have Pop-Eye Eggs.
+These Cheesy Eggs in a Hole are a riff on a favorite egg dish my mom used to make when I was a kid.
+I was lucky to have a mother who always sent her kids to school with a hot breakfast, even though she was cooking for twelve people!
+Usually it was an easy-to-make hot cereal like oatmeal, or things like pancakes or French toast that were easy to make for a bunch of hungry kids.

-Mom called them Pop-Eye Eggs because the yolk of the egg looked like an eye popping out.
-When my mom made them, she’d melt butter in a pan, cut holes in the toast, and then fry the eggs and bread in the butter.
-We’d use the crust and dip it into the “eye” to eat them, maybe with a little ketchup.
-I use my favorite low-carb bread and sprinkle them with a little cheese that melts over the egg, and I like to eat them with my favorite low-carb salsa.
+And when it was a very special breakfast, we’d have Eggs in a Hole!
+My Mom called them Pop-Eye Eggs because the yolk of the egg looked like an eye popping out.
+When mom made them, she’d melt butter in a pan, cut holes in the toast, and then fry the eggs and bread in the butter.
+Then we’d use the crust and dip it into the “eye” to eat them, maybe with a little ketchup.

 What ingredients do you need?